JasperMagorombo/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-Analysis of kickstarter campaign trends
+## Analysis of kickstarter campaign trends
+The kickstarter data set analyzed